Spring Into Shade Sale — Up to 40% OffShop Now →

 Dark fabrics typically preserve the outdoor view better than light fabrics because the eye sees through the darker weave with less reflection.
 Light colors can feel cooler and brighter, but they may reflect more sunlight toward you.

-If you want a good “all day” balance, charcoal or bronze fabrics are common choices for patios where you still want to see the yard.
+If you want a good "all day" balance, charcoal or bronze fabrics are common choices for patios where you still want to see the yard.
+World Wide Shades carries both dark and light outdoor fabrics — order swatches of your top candidates to compare them side by side in your actual outdoor light.

 Hardware that survives outdoors